Symmetries in Linear Programming for Information Inequalities: Introduction

 \section{Introduction}

 Secret sharing was introduced in \cite{B79,Sh79}, see \cite{P13} for a more recent survey.
 The central problem in this field is to compute for a given access structure its optimal information ratio, i.e., the infimum of the size of the largest share in proportion to that of the secret.
 In general, this problem remains widely open.
-In this paper we study several particular access structures (all of them are based on matroids) and improve previously known lower bounds (see \cite{FKMP20}) for their information ratios.
+In this paper we study several particular access structures (all of them are based on matroids) and improve known lower bounds (see \cite{FKMP20}) for their information ratios.

-We use a combination of several techniques.
-First of all, we apply new non-Shannon type information inequalities (more specifically, we use the \emph{copy lemma} introduced implicitly in \cite{ZhY98}; see Section~\ref{ss:cp} for a more detailed discussion of this technique).
-We apply non-Shannon type inequalities indirectly, using the linear programming approach, as proposed in \cite{FKMP20,GR19}.
+We use a combination of several known techniques.
+First of all, we apply new non-Shannon-type information inequalities (more specifically, we use the \emph{copy lemma} introduced implicitly in \cite{ZhY98}; see Section~\ref{ss:cp} for a more detailed discussion of this technique).
+We apply non-Shannon-type inequalities indirectly, using the linear programming approach, as proposed in \cite{FKMP20,GR19}.
 We use very extensively the symmetry considerations.
-Though each of these elements was previously known, the combination of these methods turns out to be surprisingly efficient.
-The bounds we improved are summarized in Table~\ref{table}.
-We believe that similar techniques can be productive not only in secret sharing but also in other applications of non-Shannon type information inequalities.
+Though each of these elements was known, the combination of these methods turns out to be surprisingly efficient.
+The bounds we have improved are summarized in Table~\ref{table}.
+We believe that similar techniques can be productive not only in secret sharing but also in the other applications of non-Shannon-type information inequalities.

 In Section~\ref{s:inequalities} we explain the context in more detail and give the necessary formal definitions.
-In Section~\ref{s:Sym} we discuss the symmetry tools and prove our main theorem.
+In Section~\ref{s:Sym} we discuss symmetry tools and prove our main theorem.
 In the last section we present the improved bounds that we prove for secret sharing schemes.